See where to stay in Chianti — from vineyard farmhouses to charming villas

 Butcher and salumi in Greve in Chianti

-Also located on the square is the Palazzo del Comune, the city hall built in neo-Renaissance style on the site of the ancient Renaissance building.
-In the middle of the square, near city hall, stands the large statue of Giovanni da Verrazzano.
+In the middle of the square, near the city hall, stands the large statue of Giovanni da Verrazzano.
 This famous explorer discovered the Hudson Bay in New York and was born just a few kilometers to the north of Greve.
-(Perhaps you noticed the Castello da Verrazzano along the Chiantigiana before reaching Greve?
-If you're headed south from Florence then plan on stopping for wine tastings!)
+If you were driving south from Florence along the Chiantigiana road, you will have passed the Castello da Verrazzano along the way before reaching Greve, that's where the family was based.
+It is a winery and open for wine tastings (just have a designated driver!)

 Churches and Museums